Residential cycle parking ('Bikehangars') Click to get info

-Keep your bicycle safe Click to get info
+Tips to help you keep your bicycle safe Click to get info

 - Always lock your bicycle when you leave it

 - Try to avoid leaving your bike in isolated places.
-Leave it where the public can see it.
-But try not to leave on public display for long periods - even if locked properly
+Leave it where the public can see it but try not to leave on public display for long periods - even if locked properly

 - Lock your bicycle through the frame using two good locks